PARTICLEACCELERATING/PARTICLEACCELERATING/README.md

 			in general i have read this one very recently so i basically remember everything (like every event/character) and could have good conversations about it methinks !!!! also #tiertice4life. and quinlin and alden .and della and livvy. #why are there so many pining queers pining for people who are MARRIED ?
 WHAT IS THIS TOMFOOLERY /j!!
 		➳ hollow kingdom; remarkably bright creatures
 		➳ all wings of fire (not graphic novels)
-		➳ warrior cats series prophecies begin, the new prophecy, power of 3 all of percy jackson and the olympians (not graphic novels), all heros of olympus, magnus chase, and trials of apollo;
+		➳ warrior cats series prophecies begin, the new prophecy, power of 3 ➳ all of percy jackson and the olympians (not graphic novels), all heros of olympus, magnus chase, and trials of apollo;
-		 fablehaven & dragonwatch & 5 kingdoms;
+		 fablehaven & dragonwatch & 5 kingdoms
 		➳ the serafina series
-		➳ like the first three books from the last dragon chronicles ➳ & guardians of ga'hoole ( special shoutout to guardians of gahoole btw... my first book series i ever read... ive also reread the full series over 14 times .. !	) (i literally love it SO much .)
+		➳ like the first three books from the last dragon chronicles ..
+		➳ & guardians of ga'hoole ( special shoutout to guardians of gahoole btw... my first book series i ever read... ive also reread the full series over 14 times .. !	) (i literally love it SO much .)
+(I FUCKING LOVE YOU GUARDIANS OF GAHOOLE .)

 			DNI LIST !
-	➳ vivzie supporters / actively supporting someone you know is harmful ➳ bigoted (homophobic, transphobic, racist, ablist, sexist, fatphobic, etcetc) ➳ ragebaiters / people who love drama / bullies / hateful people ➳ ship controversy talk
+	➳ vivzie supporters / actively supporting someone you know is harmful ➳ bigoted (homophobic, transphobic, racist, ablist, sexist, fatphobic, etcetc) ➳ ragebaiters / people who love drama / bullies / hateful people ➳ like .. knowingly causing people harm and  unwilling to change for the better ➳ ship controversy talk
 	➳ just dont be weird 2 me please ...
 	➳ the REALLY WEIRD / IMMATURE / HATEFUL parts of my fandoms PLS dni you're ruining the fandom name bro ...